stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 that dawn was close at hand, and rose feebly, opening the aged portal before me and entering the place which had known no footsteps for over a decade.
-A fever was ravaging my weakened body, so that I was hardly able to stand, but I made my way slowly through the musty, dimly lit chambers and staggered into my own study&mdash;the study I had deserted so many years before.
+A fever was ravaging my weakened body, so that I was hardly able to stand, but I made my way slowly through the musty, dimly lit chambers and staggered into my own study--the study I had deserted so many years before.

   When the sun has risen, I shall go to the ancient well beneath the old willow tree by the cemetery and cast my deformed   self   into it.
 No other man shall ever view